phoenix090/reddit_api/README.md

 ### POST: localhost:8080/reddit/api/submission/
-POST a submission //FILL IN
+* What: POST a submission //FILL IN

-*Body:
+* Body:
 ```json
 {
   "title": "<string>",